ethereum/web3.py/docs/web3.contract.rst

      }
    }

-You can interact with web3.py contract API as follows:
+You can interact with the web3.py contract API as follows:

 .. code-block:: python